xiangwanmath/SDEs/README.md

 # README

-This repository is to organize notes and code for student research progress on Brownian motion and SDEs simulations, Summer 2023, Loyola University Chicago
+This repository is to organize notes and code for student research progress on Brownian motion and SDEs simulations, Summer 2023, Loyola University Chicago.

 Participants:
 - [cjbartsch](https://github.com/cjbartsch) for Haskell